 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced into a lower priced category (67 percent cheaper at launch).

 - More modern: Reflects 4 years and 7 months of technical progress since the 70D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the X-A5 comes out slightly ahead of the 70D (10 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-A5 emerges as the winner of the match-up (11 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.